learning-zone/html-basics/README.md

 | Capacity (per domain)                  | 4kb                                                      | 5MB            | 5MB              |
 | Accessibility                          | Any window                                               | Any window     | Same tab         |

 *Note: If the user decides to clear browsing data via whatever mechanism provided by the browser, this will clear out any `cookie`, `localStorage`, or `sessionStorage` stored.
-It's important to keep this in mind when designing for local persistance, especially when comparing to alternatives such as server side storing in a database or similar (which of course will persist despite user actions).*
+It\'s important to keep this in mind when designing for local persistance, especially when comparing to alternatives such as server side storing in a database or similar (which of course will persist despite user actions).*

 <div align="right">
     <b><a href="#">↥ back to top</a></b>